nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Data Structure: Tag
 [Tag](https://github.com/AY2021S1-CS2103T-F12-1/tp/blob/master/src/main/java/seedu/address/model/tag/Tag.java)
-allows a file to be tagged with a compulsory `TagName`, `FileAddress` and an optional `Label`. `TagName` must contain at least 1 word, alphanumeric and must be unique. `FileAddress` must contain a valid file path with the correct file expression (i.e passing a file path like `C:\Windows\..` is valid for Windows and `./home/...` is valid for Linux.
-`FileAddress` can take in a relative path or absolute path.
-User can make use of `FindCommand` by passing the `TagName` as the keyword to find tagged files.
+is a class that stores tags.
+It contains a compulsory `TagName`, a `FileAddress` and an optional `Label`. `TagName` must contain at least 1 alphanumeric word, and must be unique. `FileAddress` must contain a valid file path (i.e passing a file path like `C:\Windows\..` is valid for Windows and `./home/...` is valid for Linux).`FileAddress` can take in a relative path or absolute path.

 ### Data Structure: Label
 [Label](https://github.com/AY2021S1-CS2103T-F12-1/tp/blob/master/src/main/java/seedu/address/model/label/Label.java)
-allows `Tag ` to keep a `Label`.
-A `Label` must only contains alphanumeric.
-It is an optional field to `Tag`.
-Each label can only contains up to one word.
-Label allows the user to label their tagged file.
-User can also make use of the `FindCommand` by passing the label as the keyword.
+stores a `Label`, which is an optional field in `Tag`.
+A `Label` must only contain alphanumeric characters, and up to one word. `Label` allows the user to label their tagged file.
 The purpose is to keep label short and concise, as it only serves as extra information of a tagged file.

 ### Adding of Tags: TagCommand